-In physical fatigue, the elderly may find it challenging to complete daily activities.
-This condition requires more time to rest to help the body recover.
+The elderly may find it challenging to complete daily activities in physical fatigue.
+This condition requires you to rest, giving your body enough time to recover.
 This type of fatigue puts the elderly at risk because physical tiredness may cause the person to lose control and fall.
 It also leads to problems in coordinating movements.

 Fatigue for people over 65 can have several underlying problems.
 In general, fatigue in seniors occurs when the body’s metabolism, oxygen supply, hormone levels, or mental and emotional state are disrupted.
-Some of the most common signs of fatigue in the elderly include depression, cardiovascular problems, respiratory issues, hormonal imbalances such as hypothyroidism, malnutrition, and metabolic issues such as diabetes.
+Some of the most common signs of fatigue in the elderly include:

 Diseases Can Lead to Fatigue in Seniors

 That is one of the leading causes of fatigue in seniors.
 Anemia occurs when the level of red blood cells (RBCs) in the body drops.
 That is associated with various diseases because red blood cells contain hemoglobin, which carries oxygen to the body’s tissues.
 Anemia is associated with stress on the organs and fatigue.
-The decrease in the number of red blood cells is due to the loss of red blood cells, the destruction and the slowing down of their production process.
+The decrease in red blood cells is due to their loss and the slowing down of their production process.